This guide covers topics related to RabbitMQ installation upgrades.

 Rolling upgrades are possible only between compatible RabbitMQ and Erlang versions.

-RabbitMQ 3.8.0 comes with a feature flag subsystem which is responsible for determining if two versions of RabbitMQ are compatible.
-If they are, then two nodes with different versions can live in the same cluster: this allows a rolling upgrade of cluster members without shutting down the cluster entirely.
+If they are, then two nodes with different versions can run side-by-side in the same cluster: this allows a rolling upgrade of cluster members without shutting down the cluster entirely.

 To learn more, please read the feature flags documentation.